Zero-sum-free sequences with few subsequence sums: Proof of Theorem scy

-The following claim contains three more basic observations, of them the first two originate from~\refb{sf}, and the third from \refb{sc} where the proofs of all three can be found.
+The following claim contains some basic observations, of which the first two originate from~\refb{sf}, and the third one from \refb{sc} where the proofs of all three can be found.

-For a group element $g$, we denote by $\<g\>$ the cyclic subgroup generated by $g$; thus, if the order of $g$ is finite, then the subgroup is finite, too, and $\ord(g)=|\<g\>|$. \begin{claim}[Smith-Freeze, Savchev-Chen] If $\alp=(a_1\longc a_n)$ is a nonempty, sharp, zero-sum-free sequence of elements of an abelian group, then \begin{itemize} \item[(a)] $\Sig(\alp_{n-1})$ is the union of an arithmetic progression $\{a_n,2a_n\longc sa_n\}$, where $1\le s<\ord(a_n)-1$, and a (possibly, zero) number of nonzero $\<a_n\>$-cosets; \item[(b)] $\sig(\alp_{n-1})=sa_n$; \item[(c)] $a_n$ is the unique group element such that appending it to $\alp_{n-1}$ as a last term yields a sharp, zero-sum-free sequence. \end{itemize} \end{claim}
+For a group element $g$, we denote by $\<g\>$ the cyclic subgroup generated by $g$; thus, if the order of $g$ is finite, then the subgroup is finite, too, and $\ord(g)=|\<g\>|$. \begin{claim}[Smith-Freeze, Savchev-Chen] If $\alp=(a_1\longc a_n)$ is a sharp, zero-sum-free sequence of elements of an abelian group, then \begin{itemize} \item[(a)] $\Sig(\alp_{n-1})$ is a union of the arithmetic progression $\{0,a_n,2a_n\longc sa_n\}$, where $1\le s<\ord(a_n)-1$, and a (possibly, zero) number of nonzero $\<a_n\>$-cosets; \item[(b)] $\sig(\alp_{n-1})=sa_n$; \item[(c)] $a_n$ is the unique group element such that appending it to $\alp_{n-1}$ as a last term yields a sharp, zero-sum-free sequence. \end{itemize} \end{claim}

-The inequality $s<\ord(a_n)-1$ in (a) should be interpreted as ``either the order of $a$ is infinite, or the order is finite and then the stated inequality holds''.
+The inequality $s<\ord(a_n)-1$ in (a) should be interpreted as ``either the order of $a_n$ is infinite, or the order is finite and then the stated inequality holds''.
 Other inequalities of this kind are used throughout without further explanations.

-Our next claim is a version of \cite[Lemma~6]{b:sc} extended onto arbitrary abelian groups (not necessarily cyclic or finite), and with the length assumption replaced with the assumption that the subsequence sum set is small.
-The proof is quite different from that in~\refb{sc}. \begin{claim} Suppose that $\alp=(a_1\longc a_n)$ is a zero-sum-free sequence with $|\Sig(\alp)|<2n$.
+Our next claim is a version of \cite[Lemma~6]{b:sc} extended onto arbitrary abelian groups (not necessarily cyclic or finite), and with the length assumption relaxed to the assumption that the subsequence sum set is small. \begin{claim} Suppose that $\alp=(a_1\longc a_n)$ is a zero-sum-free sequence with $|\Sig(\alp)|<2n$.
 If $|\Sig(\alp_m)|\ge 2m$ for some $m\in[1,n-1]$, then the terms $a_{m+1}\longc a_n$ of $\alp$ can be permuted (while keeping the order of the first $m$ terms) so that the resulting sequence is sharp. \end{claim}